-James got to play Tokyo 42 in the dev's house while eating cream cakes and sipping chai - we hate him
+James got to play Tokyo 42 in the dev's house while eating cream cakes and sipping chai-we hate him

+OXM'S MOST WANTED

+Matt's pick Marvel Vs Capcom: Infinite

+I've got an eye on this fighter, not least because it feels like a lot is at stake for Capcom if it doesn't get it right.

+Dave's pick

-OXM'S MOST WANTED Matt's pick Ghost Recon The only thing that would make this better is Kinect recognition of my ludicrous tactical hand gestures.
-Dave's pick Stabbing sad-eyed leviathans while exploring a lonely, desolate land?
+Stabbing sad-eyed leviathans while exploring a lonely, desolate land?
 This little indie is insanely ambitious, and I want it right now.

+Kimberley's pick

+The combination of Gothic London, vampiric liaisons, and Dontnod has me frothing at the mouth like the blood-hungry hero.

+☑ James' Pick

+Tokyo 42

-Kimberley's pick The combination of Gothic London, vampiric liaisons and Dontnod has me frothing at the mouth like the blood-hungry hero.
-James' Pick Tokyo 42 This isometric indie combines striking visual design with streamlined stealth and bullet-hell gunplay in a barmy little open-world.
-The dearly departed Tom Clancy and Xbox have enjoyed guite the storied past.
-When Xbox 360 first launched in 2005, Ghost Recon Advanced Warfighter was one of the first triple-A titles to unlock the early potential of the beefy box.
-Skip ahead a decade and the iconic military novelist's most famous gaming IP is at it once more, this time with the thrilling, open plains of Ghost Recon Wildlands (p26).
-With the ultra-slick online sandbox shooter a little over a month away, we visited Paris to get distinctly up close and personal with the latest potential Clancy classic.
-Who wants to waste time sipping caffè lattes in sophisticated bistros by the Seine when there are virtual Bolivian terrorists to whoop?
-'Oorah' indeed.
-Elsewhere, we take our first look at the incredibly ambitious Prey For The Gods (p32), a giant-slaying indie that you need on your radar.
-Made by a ludicrously small team, this boss battle-centric affair pays homage to classics of the past with a contemporary survival-flavoured angle.
+This isometric indie combines striking visual design with streamlined stealth and bullet-hell gunplay in a crazy little open-world.

+If you feel like going away somewhere nice this spring, Smac Games' Tokyo 42 (p28) could be what you need.
+Sure it's set in a dystopian vision of Tokyo where rude dudes shoot at you across rooftops and corporations are up to some shady business, but just think of all the kooky, cute places you can visit, and all the cyberpunk mischief you can get up to.
+We'll teleport across the city and meet you anywhere you like.
+Elsewhere, we take our first look at the incredibly ambitious Prey For The Gods (p30), a giant-slaying indie that you need on your radar.
+Made by a ludicrously small team, this boss battle-centric affair pays homage to classics of the past with a contemporary survival-flavored angle.
 In a word: want.
-We also get a chance to sink our chompers into Vampyr (p36), the latest offering from Life Is Strange studio Dontnod.
+We also get a chance to sink our teeth into Vampyr (p32), the latest offering from Life Is Strange studio Dontnod.
 Its beloved episodic hit was all teen angst time travel, so an action RPG focused on a bloodsucker (who's also a doctor) in 1918 London is quite the departure.
-Any excuse to don a top hat.
+Any excuse to don a top hat, and